theturtle32/drunken-octopus-marlin/README.md

 # *Drunken Octopus* Marlin: An Alternative (Unofficial) Firmware for LulzBot Printers

 Hello.
 My name is Marcio.
-I was the Firmware Engineer at LulzBot prior to the massive [layoff of 2019] that decimated the staff and left nearly one hundred people out of a job.
+I was the Software Engineer at LulzBot prior to the massive [layoff of 2019] that decimated the staff and left nearly one hundred people out of a job.

-At the time I was let go, I was a [major contributor] to the upcoming version of Marlin, Marlin 2.0.

-When Marlin 2.0 comes out, it will bring a host of new features and benefits.
-But ensuring Marlin 2.0 remains compatible with LulzBot printers requires someone to work with the Marlin developers so that they know our needs.
+At the time I was let go, I was a [major contributor] to Marlin.
+Ensuring Marlin remains compatible with LulzBot printers requires someone to work with the Marlin developers so that they know our needs.
 During my nearly three years at LulzBot, I developed a close working relationship with several Marlin developers and helped make sure LulzBot printers were always well supported.

 I've set up *Drunken Octopus* Marlin to continue that work of making sure users of LulzBot printers will not be left behind.

 ## Who can benefit from *Drunken Octopus* Marlin?

 This firmware is for users who want the very latest firmware and features for their LulzBot printers and **are willing to take the risks associated with running development firmware**.
-It is also for people who want to modify or upgrade their LulzBot printers.
+It is also for people who want to modify or upgrade their LulzBot printers with new features or electronics.

 LulzBot made a conservative decision of keeping most customers on older but internally tested firmware.
 They turned off certain features for the comfort of new users.
 On the contrary, *Drunken Octopus* will charge right ahead, taking it all in, because that is how he likes to roll! :sunglasses:

 ## *Drunken Octopus* comes in up to 196 different flavors!

 If you are savvy with electrical and mechanical things, *Drunken Octopus* will give you the software to match any hardware upgrades you make to your printer.
-See the [FAQ] for a complete list of supported printers and upgrades!
+See the [Wiki] for a complete list of supported printers and upgrades!

 # How can you help make *Drunken Octopus* a success?